rust-lang/cargo/src/doc/contrib/src/tests/crater.md

    git commit
    ```

-5. Create an PR on rust-lang/rust.
+5. Create a PR on rust-lang/rust.

    Push your submodule changes to GitHub and make a PR.
    Start the PR title with `[EXPERIMENT]` to make it clear what the PR is for and assign yourself or @ghost.